srobo/kitbook/reception.md

 will be absorbed by the receptionist.
 If you have a time slot after the first slot of the day, read those roles too.

-[0] Training on how to use this software will be given on the morning by jmorse.
 ## License

 This work is licensed under the Creative Commons